aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/data-processing/merge-spreadsheets/_index.md

 ### OpenAPI Specification

-The [OpenAPI Specification](https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets) provides a machine‑readable description of the API, enabling direct REST interactions.
+The <a href="https://reference.aspose.cloud/cells/#/DataProcessingController/MergeSpreadsheets" rel="noopener noreferrer">OpenAPI Specification</a> provides a machine‑readable description of the API, enabling direct REST interactions.

 ### Use Aspose.Cells Cloud SDKs